 High income stream and low growth assets

 Just because an asset delivers a big income stream does not make it defensive.
 Take Telstra.
-Most of Telstra’s returns come from regular fully franked dividend income but its share price has dropped 35% since 2015.
+Most of Telstra’s returns come from regular fully franked dividend income but its share price has dropped almost 50% since 2015.

 Infrastructure and property assets

-Much infrastructure and property is held in unlisted vehicles which raises 3 concerns:
+Much infrastructure and property is held in unlisted vehicles which raises three concerns:

 - The value of the investment is the opinion of the fund manager and there is no way of knowing whether that value is credible given that there is no open market for the asset.